dbushell/dbushell.com/src/data/blog/2012/2012-07-20-re-social-media-buttons.md

 ## They don't work

 It's often suggested that if people want to share, they'll share regardless of being presented or prompted with functionality to do so. **I cannot disagree with this notion more.** Simplicity and ease-of-use makes a huge different.
 As designers — insert "UX" if it tickles your fancy — we should know this.
 Just think of Amazon's patented 1-click payment.
 Users can be influenced and even manipulated by design.
 Subtlety is key, overt and obnoxious implementations will fail.
-But if we're going to make such an argument either way we need objective reasoning. _Statistics_ and _testing_; I've not seen a shred of either in this debate (**edit:** [now I have](http://informationarchitects.net/blog/sweep-the-sleaze-reactions/), thanks [@IA](http://twitter.com/IA)!)
+But if we're going to make such an argument either way we need objective reasoning. _Statistics_ and _testing_; I've not seen a shred of either in this debate (**edit:** [now I have](http://informationarchitects.net/blog/sweep-the-sleaze-reactions/), thanks @IA on Twitter.
 Even if we had that, results are almost certainly going to be website and audience specific.

 ## Better thinking